-While hatchery enhancement has occurred, and continues to occur throughout the Interior Fraser Coho SMU, most CUs are currently considered integrated-wild populations based on the criteria developed by Withler et al. (2018) (i.e., with Proportionate Natural Influence (PNI) values most likely > 0.72; M. Arbeider, pers. comm.).
-Integrated-wild populations are ones in which most fish are considered ‘wild’ under the WSP with parents who were born in the natural environment.
+While hatchery enhancement has occurred, and continues to occur throughout the Interior Fraser Coho SMU, most CUs are currently considered wild populations based on the criteria developed by Withler et al. (2018) (i.e., with Proportionate Natural Influence (PNI) values most likely > 0.72; M. Arbeider, pers. comm.).
+Wild populations are ones in which most fish are considered ‘wild’ under the WSP with parents who were born in the natural environment.
 The Lower Thompson CU had higher levels of hatchery enhancement prior between 1998 and 2005, so would likely have been considered an integrated-transition population during this period; however, hatchery enhancement has been lower since 2006.

 Interior Fraser Coho is included in the first batch of major stocks proposed for regulation under the Fish Stock Provisions of the revised Fisheries Act, necessitating the development of LRPs for this SMU.